Ven0maus/FlowVitae/README.md

 # FlowVitae
-FlowVitae is a memory and performance efficient 2D grid library written in .net 6.0 designed for small to large scale procedural worlds.
+FlowVitae is a memory and performance efficient 2D grid library designed for small to large scale procedural worlds.
 Can be easily integrated with most render engines.

+Supports:
+- net6.0
+- net5.0
+- netstandard2.1

 Tested with:
 - SadConsole V9